 So see you in the upside down! 🙃

-I met with a friend last night who was contemplating a job quit.
+I met with a friend last night who was contemplating quitting his job.
 And not because there was anything necessarily wrong with the job.
 More so because when he wasn’t at his best or most efficient, there were no actual repercussions, which allowed time for his mind to wander and for him to often feel bored.
 And also because he wanted to do the same type of work, but with the freedom of being able to do it wherever and whenever he wanted.

 So while some of us get anxious or stressed because parts of a job are causing us grief, he was suffering from a different sensation, one I can only best describe as restlessness.
 A feeling of “there could be more.”
 I appreciated him bringing this to me, because that’s a quitting situation that generally only those really in touch with their true desires approach.